Batch Codes for Asynchronous Recovery of Data: Batch codes from hypergraphs of Berge girth at least 4

-Bounds and constructions for $r$-graphs $\mathcal{G}(V,E)$ on $\eta$ vertices of Berge girth at least 4 can be given via the $(3r-3,3)$-problem in the language of the $(6,3)$-problem, as seen from Theorem~\ref{berge girth}.
+Bounds and constructions for $\varrho$-graphs $\mathcal{G}(V,E)$ with $n$ vertices of Berge girth at least 4 can be given via the $(3\varrho-3,3)$-problem in the language of the $(6,3)$-problem, as seen from Theorem~\ref{berge girth} and Lemmas~\ref{lemma:berge}.
 Bounds apply directly, while constructions may need to be modified slightly to lose small Berge cycles.

-In~\cite{erdos}, Erd\H os, Frankl and R\"odl address precisely the $(3r-3,3)$-problem for $r \ge 3$.
-By modifying the construction of Behrend~\cite{behrend}, they construct $r$-graphs on $\eta$ vertices with the number of hyperdges asymptotically greater than $\eta^{2-\epsilon}$ for any $\epsilon > 0$.
-The construction produces hypergraphs of Berge girth at least 4.
-The authors prove an upper bound $o(\eta^2)$ on the maximum number of hyperedges, using an early version of the Szemer\'edi's Regularity Lemma (see~\cite{komlos} and~\cite{skokan}).
+Erd\H os, Frankl and R\"odl~\cite{erdos} address precisely the $(3 \varrho -3,3)$-problem.
+The authors modify the celebrated construction of Behrend~\cite{behrend} of a large subset of $\{1,\ldots,N\}$ which contains no 3-term arithmetic progression (\emph{3AP-free}), that is, no three distinct numbers of the form $a$, $a+b$ and $a+2b$.
+This way, the authors of~\cite{erdos} construct $\varrho$-graphs with the number of hyperdges asymptotically larger than $n^{2-c}$ for any $c>0$.
+The construction produces a hypergraph of Berge girth at least 4, so there is no need to modify the construction.
+The authors also prove an upper bound $o(n^2)$ on the maximum number of hyperedges, using an early version of the Szemer\'edi's Regularity Lemma, see for example~\cite{komlos} and~\cite{skokan}.

+For the sake of completeness, we recall the construction in~\cite{erdos} for large $\varrho$-graphs of Berge girth at least 4.
+This construction gives rise to primitive multiset linear batch codes.
+The authors of~\cite{erdos} prove the following Lemma, with the proof closely related to Behrend's original construction of large 3AP-free sets in~\cite{behrend}.

+\begin{lemma} There exists a set of positive integers $A\subseteq \{1,2,\ldots, n\}$ not containing three terms of any arithmetic progression of length $\varrho$, such that for some absolute constant $c>0$. \end{lemma}